エヴ・カデュー

 JP | EN

-Ève Cadieux, I Have Seen the Future, Barcelona 1888 > 2023
+Ève Cadieux, J’AI VU LE FUTUR, Barcelona 1888 > 2023

-Ève Cadieux J’AI VU LE FUTUR / I Have Seen the Future
+Ève Cadieux J’AI VU LE FUTUR / I HAVE SEEN THE FUTURE

 Period|2025.10.17 (Fri) – 1.18, 2026 (Sun)

-Location|MOMENT Contemporary Art Center
+Location|MOMENT Contemporary Art Center *Open 14:00–19:00 on opening day only

 Opening Hours|11:00 – 19:00